JamikalHall/JamikalHall/README.md

 Hello!
-I'm Jamikal (pronounced like juh-michael) and I'm all about Cloud Engineering and DevOps technology.
+I'm Jamikal (pronounced like juh-michael) and I'm all about cybersecurity and DevOps technology.
-- 🌱 I’m currently learning a little bit of everything, but I really like Golang and Infrastructure as Code, and automating as many things as possible.
+- 🌱 I’m currently learning a little bit of everything, but I'm focusing on Python and other cybersecurity tools.
-- 📫 You can reach me on [LinkedIn](https://medium.com/@jamikal.hall) and see what I've been learning on [Medium](https://medium.com/@jamikal.hall).
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jamikal-hall/) and see what I've been learning on my [portfolio site](https://jamikal.xyz).

 <!---
 JamikalHall/JamikalHall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.